 An Insurance policy is a contract between you and your insurance company.
 It is a long contract with lots of pages, riders, addendums, and other complicated sections, but in the end, it is a contract.
 It is important for you to know: What did the parties agree to?
 What are each parties’ rights and responsibilities as defined by the contract?

 Every insurance policy is different.
-Knowing your obligations, often referred to as post-loss conditions, to make a valid claim on the policy is key to ensuring the best chance of receiving coverage for any damages.
+Knowing your obligations, often referred to as post-loss conditions, to make a valid claim on the policy is key to ensuring that your community receives coverage for it’s damages.
 Policy holder obligations commonly include the need to provide a notice of claim, produce documents, sit for an examination under oath, and to provide a sworn statement in proof of loss.

 About Notice of the Claim

 Providing notice of the claim to your insurer is the critical first step to beginning the claims process.
-Know what the policy requires you to do to provide notice, and where the notice should go.
-Hopefully, after receiving notice of the claim, they will investigate and provide funds to repair the damage.
+Know what the policy requires you to do to provide notice of, and where the notice should go.
+Hopefully, after receiving notice of the claim, they will investigate and promptly release funds to repair the damage.

 Showing Proof of Loss: Documents, Examinations and Sworn Statements

-The association is required to provide any documents that are responsive to the request.
+The association is required to provide a wide variety of documents that are responsive to the request.
 This can be a very time-consuming process, and it is not uncommon for communities to produce thousands of pages of documents.
 You may believe this is a waste of time, but keep in mind that as per your policy the insurer is entitled to request these documents and you are required to cooperate.

 After they get all of your documents, they may ask for the examinations under oath of the insured.
-This is similar to a deposition taken during litigation.
+This is similar to a deposition taken during litigation but with some crucial differences.
 It is a standard practice for insurers to require this, and especially so if the claim being made is one which would merit a large payout.
 You, as a witness, are placed under oath and an attorney from the insurance company will ask a series of questions.
 The witness is required to answer, and answers will be transcribed by a court reporter.